saskiad/swdb_2023/databook/visual-behavior/VB-Ophys.md

 # Visual Behavior Ophys Dataset Overview

 The Visual Behavior Ophys dataset was generted using in vivo 2-photon calcium imaging (also called optical physiology, or “ophys”) to measure the activity of genetically identified neurons in the visual cortex of mice performing a go/no-go visual change detection task.
+The same population of neurons was recorded over multiple days with varying sensory and behavioral contexts, including familiar and novel stimuli, and passive exposure sessions.
 This dataset can be used to evaluate the influence of experience, expectation, and task engagement on neural coding and dynamics in excitatory and inhibitory cell populations.
 Data for each experiment is packaged in Neurodata Without Borders (NWB) files that can be accessed via AllenSDK.

 ## Change Detection Task